GSBreeder/BNNs/README.md

 SHAP Summary: The SummaryPlot shows the top SNPs influencing the trait.
 Red indicates high allele values, and their position on the X-axis indicates their positive or negative impact on the prediction.

-## Data Preparation
-We provide a dataset template `model_data.csv` in the repository.

 ## Requirements
 This code is based on pytorch.